teaching-on-testbeds/repro-DNS/docs/docker/tests/other-tests.md

 You now can perform the instructions measurment experiments again to explore how the cost of a query varies with the number of referrals.
 Repeat the previous steps to change the number of referrals to another value.

-After you have performed the experiments for different numbers of referrals, you can generate a graphical representation of your data.
+After you have performed the experiments for different numbers of referrals, you can generate a graphical representation of your data (this step requires you to have python and matplotlib installed).
 Create a .py file and copy and paste the following code into the file:
 ```
 import matplotlib.pyplot as plt